Iowa Inmate Search

 How Do I Visit Inmates in Iowa Prisons or Jails?

-While most county-run jails have unique visitation guidelines, the Iowa DOC policies serves as a template for local and state facilities.
+While most county-run jails have unique visitation guidelines, the Iowa DOC policies serve as a template for local and state facilities.
 Intending visitors must be listed on the detainee's approved visitors list before scheduling any visits.
 To meet this requirement, the visitor or inmate must download and complete the IDOC visitor application.
 The form must legibly indicate the personal information of the inmate and visitor and must be submitted to centralized visiting authority at:

-Mt.
-Pleasant Correctional Facility
+Mount Pleasant Correctional Facility

 1200 East Washington

 Approved persons may proceed to schedule visits with the administrative staff of the facility.
 As per Iowa state laws, all visitors are subject to routine searches that are mainly non-intrusive.
 Adult visitors will also be required to present a government-issued ID before gaining access to the facility.
 In contrast, visitors under 18 will be required to complete a separate questionnaire and be accompanied by an approved adult visitor.